aparnamane/application-version-info/README.md

 This will build the application image with `aparnamane/app-version-info:abc57858585` tag.

-`As in the above command commit SHA is the static value from the `.env` file while running locally, but when run by TRavisCI the file will be overwrite the commit SHA with actual last git commit SHA.`
+`As in the above command commit SHA is the static value from the `.env` file while running locally, but when run by TravisCI the file will be overwrite the commit SHA with actual last git commit SHA.`

 ## Test